-On double-door models, the adjacent door should be closed and latched to minimize exposure to high voltage.
+To minimize exposure to high voltage on double-door models, close and latch the adjacent door.
 Failure to do so can result in personal injury.

 STEP 2.
 Remove the optional inner barrier panel, if furnished.
 Then, using the Grappler tool, remove the dual-purpose front barrier associated with the fuse mounting which will be inspected.